20kdc/gabien-app-r48/README.md

 As this does not use any assets or executables owned by the makers of RPG Maker, this is an independent open-source free game creation system.

 So long as one avoids using RPG Maker assets (original or modified - if the official RTP's license applies, you must not use it), abides by the license of EasyRPG Player and dependencies (which applies to EasyRPG Player's executable and related DLLs), the games made this way are releasable (potentially commercially.
 Yes, copies of GPL'd software can be sold, even on Steam, so long as you abide by the GPL's rules while doing it.
-See the OneShot remake for an example, as it is based on MKXP.)
+Little Cat Feet's 2016 remake of OneShot, to my knowledge made with RPG Maker XP and MKXP (with their changes to MKXP released), should be a good example of how to do this.)

 ## section 2 : why